ETOOBUSY 🚀 minimal blogging for the impatient

 Hello, World!

-As expected, the value for option foo
+As expected, the value for option foo is collected from various

 sources, including the command-line arguments (which has the highest

-priority) and the environment (via variable FOO
+priority) and the environment (via variable FOO).

 Let’s now see which sub-commands are supported: